SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

       The features that are available to the Admin are:

-      -   Admin can Add / Delete / Update Trainers and Customer details.
+      -   Admin can Add / Delete / Update Trainers and Fitbit member details.
       -   Admin has all rights to view the details of fitbit members.
       -   Admin can also view Transaction Details and update fitness membership packages with the trainers.
       -   Validate and verify trainers based upon their certification and feedback.